 International standards: The International Standards Organization (ISO) and International Electrotechnical Commission (IEC) have developed the ISO/IEC 80001 standards series, covering “application of risk management for IT networks incorporating medical devices.”[vi]
 These voluntary technical standards provide a comprehensive overview of risks associated with medical device connectivity, with which health care delivery organizations (HDOs) and medical device manufacturers (MDMs) can benchmark devices and systems.

 The ISO 14971 standard also provides a more general approach to risk management for medical devices.
-And in April 2020, the International Medical Device Regulators Forum published its finalized “Principles and Practices for Medical Device Cybersecurity.”[vii]
+And in April 2020, the International Medical Devices Regulators Forum published its finalized “Principles and Practices for Medical Devices Cybersecurity.”[vii]

 United States: The FDA regulates medical device sales, and this applies to cybersecurity too.[viii]
 Federal regulations require MDMs to address cybersecurity alongside other risks, and the FDA has issued several sets of guidance outlining how to approach cybersecurity-related concerns.[ix]
 Final premarket guidance came out in 2014, and final postmarket guidance in 2016, but updates have continued.